banner

 mReaderIsAliveCondition.broadcast();

-// If input events are obtained, call processEventsLocked for processing
+// If events are obtained, call processEventsLocked for processing

 if (count) {